Career Development and

 In coaching, a variety of activities may be undertaken, such as talking, drawing, using coaching cards, role play, brainstorming, review of questionnaires that you filled in, or working within set coaching or leadership frameworks.
 What we do will depend on what you need and what you enjoy.

-We will meet via Zoom, and the discussions will last around 1 hours.
+We will meet in person or via Zoom.
+Individual coaching meetings usually last around one hour, and team coaching is typically half a day at a time.
 The exact process isn't fixed, in our initial discussion we will discuss exactly what would work for you.

 What about psychometric testing?